What Is FICA Tax? 10 Tax Terms You Should Know in 2021

 Excise taxes are taxes levied by federal and state governments that are often included in the price of specific goods or activities.
 Two categories of excise taxes exist: specific and ad valorem.
 Specific excise taxes are set fees added to products, such as gasoline, alcohol and cigarettes.
 Specific excise taxes might also apply to certain activities, such as highway usage by trucks.
 Ad valorem excise taxes, which are less common, are taxes added based on the value of a product.

 FICA — aka Federal Insurance Contributions Act — tax is a U.S. federal payroll tax that is deducted from each paycheck.
-Overall, the FICA tax rate is 7.65 percent: 6.2 percent goes toward Social Security tax and 1.45 percent goes toward Medicare tax, which helps fund benefits for children, retirees and the disabled.
+Overall, the FICA tax rate is 7.65%: 6.2% goes toward Social Security tax and 1.45% goes toward Medicare tax, which helps fund benefits for children, retirees and the disabled.

 Income taxes, which are based on how much money you earn in a year, are the U.S. government’s largest source of revenue.
 Income not only includes your pay but also things like dividends, royalties, lottery winnings, interest, rents and self-employment earnings.
 The amount of income tax you owe depends on the IRS tax bracket your earnings fall within.
 Additionally, all but seven U.S. states implement a state income tax.

 The OASDI — aka Old-Age, Survivors and Disability Insurance program — is also known as Social Security.
-Therefore, the OASDI tax is the portion of the FICA tax — 6.2 percent — that goes toward Social Security.
-The current maximum level of earnings that are subject to the OASDI tax is $128,700.
+Therefore, the OASDI tax is the portion of the FICA tax — 6.2% — that goes toward Social Security.
+The current maximum level of earnings subject to the OASDI tax is $137,700 for 2020, and will increase to $142,800 for the 2021 tax year.

 Tax liability is the total amount of federal income tax on your income — which can include self-employment, household employment and tax penalties — minus any nonrefundable credits due, such as the child tax credit or dependent care credit.
 When tax withholdings and payments do not cover your tax liability for the year, the unpaid difference becomes taxes due or taxes you owe to the federal government.